Gallery-of-Kaeon/Kaeon-FUSION/README.md

 So if you think you can do our job better than we can, you've got our blessings.
 However,
-we have a very specific vision for what we want Kaeon FUSION to be.
+we have a very specific vision for what we want Kaeon FUSION to be, and therefore can't afford to take on anyone who we don't know extremely well.
 If we feel you'd make a good addition to our team, we'll come to you.